-In case you want to define the position of the newly created element yourself, you can also click the icon and drag the element to the desired position:
+If you want to define the position of the newly created element yourself, you can also click the icon and drag the element to the desired position:

 The type of connector that is created between the selected element and the newly created element is determined automatically.
 In BPMN, the connector will usually be a sequence flow.
 When adding text annotations or data objects, it will be an association.
 In case the flow crosses pool boundaries, it will be a message flow.

-In case you want to duplicate one or multiple existing elements, you can simply select them and click the copy button in the upper toolbar:
+If you want to duplicate one or multiple existing elements, you can simply select them and click the copy button in the upper toolbar:

 Use the paste button to insert the elements:

-to cut and paste elements, use the cut and paste buttons:
+To cut and paste elements, use the cut and paste buttons: